The Shipping Law Review: Singapore

 Ships that do not conform to the requirements of the MLC Act or the MLC may be detained, for example, when the conditions on board are 'clearly hazardous' to the safety, health or security of seafarers or if it constitutes a serious or repeated breach of the seafarers' rights under the Act.

-At the time of writing, there have been no known detentions in Singapore for non-conformity with the MLC.
+To date, there have been no known detentions in Singapore for non-conformity with the MLC.
 With the implementing legislation in place, there is no doubt Singapore will enforce the provisions of the MLC through, inter alia, port state control and flag state control.

 In recent years, Singapore has positioned itself as the jurisdiction and forum of choice for resolution of maritime disputes, and cross-border disputes generally.